abeyonalaja/waste-tracking-service/docs/roadmap.md

 We will publish additional documentation such as details of the business rules and validation that apply to the API.

 ### Enabling developers to test their integration with the API
-By the end of August we will publish an initial set of test scenarios.
-We are also working to provide a test environment for the Receipt of Waste API in early September.
+We are working to provide a test environment for the Receipt of Waste API in September.
+We will also publish a set of test scenarios.

 ### Validation and authentication
 We are completing the development of the API so that the behaviour is aligned with the API specification and business rules.